 The bright side?
 There’s no sales tax in Oregon — even when you order things online from out of state.

 Enough of the pedestrian stuff.
 How much does it cost to have fun in Oregon?

 As was touched on in the first section, the Bureau of Economic Analysis estimates the average per-capita personal expenditures in Oregon at $25,765 per year.
 While the specifics depend on where you are and what you’re into, here’s where some of that dough might be going (costs accurate as of March 2023).

 • Entrance fee to Crater Lake National Park, home of the deepest lake in America: $30 per vehicle for a seven-day pass in the summer.
 (An annual pass to the park costs $55, if you plan to visit often, and the National Park Service also hosts fee-free days for all of its properties each year.)

 • Entry to the Portland Art Museum, the seventh-oldest in the United States: $25 per adult; children 17 and under get in free.

 • Tickets to see the Portland Thorns: Starting at around $15 per seat, though they can go much higher from third-party vendors, depending when you buy them.

-• Lift tickets to ski on Mount Bachelor: $119 for a full-day adult pass, though discounts are available for late arrivals and active-duty military members.
+• Lift tickets to ski on Mount Bachelor: Starting at $94 for a full-day adult pass, though it varies by day.